Explainer: What Google, Facebook could face in US antitrust probe

 Critics have called for Facebook to sell off WhatsApp and Instagram.

-The company has also been criticized for copying the "story" function that competitor Snapchat is known for, implementing the option to share a photo temporarily on both Facebook and Instagram.
+The company has also been criticised for copying the "story" function that competitor Snapchat is known for, implementing the option to share a photo temporarily on both Facebook and Instagram.

 Facebook did not immediately respond to a request for comment.